 Are Tribes eligible to receive funding directly through this grant program?

 No. Only State (includes U.S. territories) agencies that have entered into cooperative agreements with NOAA Fisheries under section 6(c) of the ESA are eligible to apply to this grant program.
 However, States may submit proposals involving Tribes, and Tribes can receive funding as a contractor or subgrantee.
 Direct funding for federally recognized Tribes can come through the Species Recovery Grants to Tribes Program.

 Can additional project information be submitted to NOAA Fisheries after the closing date for submission of proposals?

-No. With the exclusion of signed letters of support, all information that the applicant would like to have considered must be submitted by the application deadline.
+No. All information that the applicant would like to have considered must be submitted by the application deadline.
 Any new or additional information submitted after the deadline will not be considered.

 Do applicants need to either have or apply for an ESA scientific research permit before applying for a grant?

 Yes.
 Applicants working on endangered species or threatened species for which protective regulations are in place MUST provide their ESA permit number or evidence that they have submitted an ESA permit application to NOAA Fisheries.
 More information on whether a permit is required and the permit application process is available on our website.

 What is the Data Management Guidance for Species Recovery Grant proposal writers?

 Data Management Plans should include descriptions of the types of environmental data and information expected to be created during the course of the project; methods for providing data access; the tentative date by which data will be shared; the standards to be used for data/metadata format and content; approximate total volume of data to be collected; and prior experience in making such data accessible.
 Data Management (or Sharing) Plans are a required element of Species Recovery Grant proposals and should reflect the recommendations as outlined below to the extent appropriate.